Old Babylonian Empire

-Hardship of searching for origins of the First Dynasty
+Difficulty of searching for origins of the First Dynasty

-The actual origins of the First Babylonian dynasty are rather hard to pinpoint with great certainty — simply because Babylon itself, due to a high water table, yields very few archaeological materials intact.
-Thus, the evidence that survived throughout the years includes written records such as royal and votive inscriptions, literary texts, and lists of year-names.
+The origins of the First Babylonian dynasty are hard to pinpoint because Babylon itself yields few archaeological materials intact due to a high water table.
+The evidence that survived throughout the years includes written records such as royal and votive inscriptions, literary texts, and lists of year-names.
 The minimal amount of evidence in economic and legal documents makes it difficult to illustrate the economic and social history of the First Babylonian Dynasty, but with historical events portrayed in literature and the existence of year-name lists, it is possible to establish a chronology.

 First kings of the dynasty

-With little evidence on hand, there is not much known about the reigns of the kings from Sumuabum through Sin-muballit — other than the fact they were Amorites rather than indigenous Akkadians.
+With little evidence on hand, there is not much known about the reigns of the kings from Sumuabum through Sin-muballit — other than the fact they were Amorites rather than Akkadians.
 What is known, however, is that they did not add much to the size of the territory.
 When the Amorite king Hammurabi came into power, his military victories were successful in gaining more land for the Empire.
-However, Babylon was just one of the several important powers among Assyria.
-Babylon was ruled by Shamshi-Adad I, and Larsa by Rim-Sin I.
+However, Babylon was just one of the several important powers among Isin and Larsa.

 The accomplishments of the first known king of the Dynasty, Sumuabum, include his efforts in expanding Babylonian territory by conquering Dilbat and Kish.
 His successor, Sumualailum, was able to complete the wall around Babylon that Sumuabum had begun constructing.
 Sumualailum was also able to defeat rebellions in Kish and became successful in the destruction of Kazallu, and even had brief control over Nippur (though it did not last).

 There is little information available about the reigns of Sabium, Apil-Sin and Sin-muballit, other than that they continued ruling the conquered territory, as well as strengthening the walls and began building canals.
 However, Sin-muballit is known for his successful defeats of Rim-Sin I, which protected Babylon from further invasion.
 Sin-muballit would then pass on the role of king to his son, Hammurabi.